IceBeam/kf1-holdout-spot-collection/holdout-spots/KF-IceCave.md

-# Holdout Spots on West London
+# Holdout Spots on Ice Cave

 ## #1, The classic spawn point intersection